kacst-bioinfo-lab/TE_ideintification_pipeline/README.md

 # Class 2
 All eukaryotic DNA transposons reported so far belong to a single category of elements which use the so-called ``cut-and-paste'' transposition mechanism, except Helitrons, which transpose by rolling-circle replication.
 Here, we employed methodologies for the detection of DNA transposons in the studied genomes based on the initial identification of TIR, and non-autonomous elements such as miniature inverted-repeat elements (MITEs) and helitron.

+MITEs are DNA-based elements that have TIRs but lack a transposase gene, and their well-defined structural features make them suitable for discovery by computational approaches. a valuable tool for detecting MITEs in eukaryotic genomes, [MiteFinder](https://github.com/jhu99/miteFinder). this tool is capable of detecting both perfect and imperfect inverted repeats through a string matching approach.
+It computes a new function to cluster MITE sequences into different MITE families in several steps.
+ 1. First, it builds a k-mer index and seeks inverted repeats.
+Then, all sequence candidates are distinguished by the presence of a TIR pair of default length and a TSD pair.
+ 2. the scaffolds are divided into multiple sequence fragments that overlap by 800 bp, which is the maximum length of MITEs, to guarantee that all inverted repeats are identified.
+ 3. pairs of TIRs having lengths in the range of 50-800 bp are retained, and the remainder used as seeds for MITE candidates in the next step.
+ 4. identified sequences are compared with MITEs in the Repbase database using blastn.
+Those with high similarity are considered valid positives, and those with low similarity as false positives.
+For each MITE cluster, the sequence with the highest blast score was selected via [best_blast_hit.py](https://github.com/mcsimenc/PhyLTR/blob/master/scripts/best_blast_hit.py) as the representative family sequence.
+The tool was executed with default parameters, except for the use of a confidence-score threshold of 0.5 to exclude low-confidence candidates.

 ### [MiteFinder](https://github.com/jhu99/miteFinder)
 ```sh